Using the Alternative Formula for DerivativesUse the formulaf'(x)... | Channels for Pearson+

 Limit

 A limit is a fundamental concept in calculus that describes the value a function approaches as the input approaches a certain point.
-Limits are essential for defining derivatives and integrals, and they help in understanding the behavior of functions at points where they may not be explicitly defined.
-Calculating limits involves evaluating the function's behavior as the variable approaches a specific value.
+Limits are essential for defining derivatives and integrals, as they allow us to handle values that are not easily computed directly.
+In this context, the limit is used to find the derivative by considering the behavior of the function as z approaches x.

 Recommended video: